 As a performer, Rushing enjoys playing music off the beaten path and has appeared in competitions and recitals throughout the US.
 In 2013, she was featured on American Public Media’s “Performance Today.”
 Other radio appearances include a live broadcast on KGNU in Boulder, CO.
 Rushing enjoys collaborating with colleagues and has recently been engaged with the North American Saxophone Alliance, the International Double Reed Society, the National Flute Association, and the Flute New Music Consortium.

 Before moving to Texas in 2020, Rushing was an Instructor of Piano at Virginia Tech.
 She completed the the Doctor of Musical Arts degree at the University of Colorado Boulder in the studio of David Korevaar, where her research focused on the music of Johannes Brahms and Claude Debussy.
 She received the Masters of Music in Piano Performance degree from Ithaca College, where she studied with Jennifer Hayghe, and the Bachelor of Music in Piano Performance degree from Louisiana State University, where her teachers included Willis Delony and Gregory Sioles.

-When not teaching and performing, Rushing enjoys hiking, running, and spending time with her cat, Gorge.
+When not teaching and performing, Rushing enjoys hiking, running, weight-lifting, and spending time with her cat, Gorge.